Focus Taiwan App

 If the central government is required to release NT$661.2 billion along with an additional NT$541.2 billion for general and project-based subsidies, as proposed by the opposition lawmakers, then this would "severely impact the central government's ability to govern."

-The finance ministry also expressed concern about "the lack of substantial discussion," referring to the fact that the Economics Committee led by KMT lawmaker Chen Yu-jen (陳玉珍) sent the draft amendments to the next stage of the legislative process just three minutes into the meeting.
+The finance ministry also expressed concern about "the lack of substantial discussion," referring to the fact that the Finance Committee led by KMT lawmaker Chen Yu-jen (陳玉珍) sent the draft amendments to the next stage of the legislative process just three minutes into the meeting.

 According to standard procedure in the Legislature, now the proposed amendments have completed the initial committee review stage, they will be discussed in inter-party caucus negotiations before being openly reviewed at a plenary session of the Legislature and potentially be passed into law.